tektoncd/experimental/webhooks-extension/docs/InstallOnOpenshift.md

   | sed 's/default: tekton-pipelines/default: kabanero/' \
   | oc apply --filename -
 ```

+Note that an issue has been observed accessing the Tekton Dashboard route when you have a configured ServiceMeshMemberRoll.
+See the troubleshooting section under our Getting Started guide for more information.

 ### Pushing to the OpenShift registry using webhooks